ageller/IntroToPyShiny/README.md

 ## Running locally

-If you want to run this app locally, you can clone this repo and follow these steps:
+If you want to run the examples locally, you can clone this repo and follow these steps:

 1. I recommend creating a conda environment.
-I am using Python version 3.9.13 because that is currently one of the (few) available version on shinyapps.io.
-Note that for the plotly widget to work with this version of Python, you need to specify the version of ipywidgets.
-(Otherwise, the app will encounter an error.
-See some discussion [here](https://github.com/rstudio/py-shinywidgets/issues/79).
-Perhaps this will be fixed in a future version of py-shinywidgets):
 ```
-conda create --name shinyTest python=3.10 shiny pandas matplotlib
+conda create --name shinyTest python=3.10 shiny pandas matplotlib cartopy
 conda activate shinyTest
 ```

-2. Run  the app with
+2. Withing the `examples/` directory Run  the app with
 ```
 cd app
-shiny run --reload app.py
+shiny run --reload example1_1.py
 ```

+(and replace `example1_1.py` with the file that you want to run)

 3. Point your browser to http://127.0.0.1:8000/ to view your app.